This resource-rich derivatives-focused platform may overwhelm new investors.

 Tastyworks is the investment arm of Tastytrade, a live network of trading shows and learning resources for investors.
-Tastyworks offers access to stocks, ETFs, options and futures but investors report a steep learning curve — especially on the platform’s mobile app.
+Tastyworks offers sophisticated tools and access to stocks, ETFs, options and futures but investors report a steep learning curve — especially on the platform’s mobile app.

 Consider Tastyworks if you’re an experienced derivatives trader.

 Look elsewhere if you’re new to investing or want to invest in bonds or funds.

 Shannon Terrell is a writer for Finder who studied communications and English literature at the University of Toronto.
 On any given day, you can find her researching everything from equine financing and business loans to student debt refinancing and how to start a trust.
 She loves hot coffee, the smell of fresh books and discovering new ways to save her pennies.